-Stiffness and pain in the neck usually result from overuse, injury, or sleeping in an unusual position.
-Stretching, using warm or cold packs, and over-the-counter medication can often relieve it.
-But, sometimes there is a more serious cause, such as meningitis.
+A person’s neck may feel stiff due to overuse, injury, or sleeping in an unusual position.
+Stretching, using warm or cold packs, and medication may relieve it.
+However, in some cases, a person may need treatment for a more serious cause, such as meningitis.

 The neck contains muscles, tendons, ligaments, and bones.
 These work together to support the head and allow it to move in many directions.

 A stiff neck often occurs when one of the muscles becomes strained or tense.
 Stiffness can also develop if one or more of the vertebrae is injured.

 A stiff neck may become painful when a person tries to move their neck or head.

 Usually, a stiff neck results from a minor injury or incident.
 People can often relieve the stiffness at home.
 In rare cases, however, it can be a sign of a serious illness that requires medical treatment.